 For more information on insurance, please go to: Travel Insurance

-Please note these dates are for 2013.
-For a current list of public holidays go to: http://www.worldtravelguide.net/Nicaragua/public-holidays
+Please note these dates are for 2017.
+For a current list of public holidays in Nicaragua go to: http://www.worldtravelguide.net/nicaragua/public-holidays

 Intrepid is committed to travelling in a way that is respectful of local people, their culture, local economies and the environment.
 It's important to remember that what may be acceptable behaviour, dress and language in your own country, may not be appropriate in another.
 Please keep this in mind while travelling.

 1. Be considerate of Nicaragua’s customs, traditions, religion and culture.

 2. For environmental reasons, try to avoid buying bottled water.
 Fill a reusable water bottle or canteen with filtered water instead.

 3. Always dispose of litter thoughtfully, including cigarette butts.

 4. When bargaining at markets, stay calm, be reasonable and keep a smile on your face.
 It's meant to be fun!

 5. Learn some local language and don't be afraid to use it - simple greetings will help break the ice.

 6. Shop for locally made products.
 Supporting local artisans helps keep traditional crafts alive.